First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 Accurate band offsets are essential for predictive continuum modeling of nanostructures such as quantum wells and quantum dots formed in strained Si/\SiGe\ and Ge/\SiGe\ heterostructures.
 Experimental offset data for these systems remain sparse away from endpoint compositions, which makes composition-dependent design difficult.
 We use atomistic, first-principles density functional theory to compute valence- and conduction-band offsets across the full range $0 \le x \le 1$.
 Random alloying is treated with special quasirandom structures, interface lineup terms are extracted from macroscopically averaged local Kohn--Sham potentials in thick periodic superlattices, valence-band spin--orbit coupling is included through species-resolved Mulliken weights, and conduction-band edges are refined using the screened hybrid Heyd--Scuseria--Ernzerhof functional.
 The resulting offsets show pronounced composition nonlinearity beyond the linear models explored in previous works, agree with experimental benchmarks, and reproduce the high-Ge slope change in the relaxed-alloy band gap.
 Analytic fitting expressions are provided for direct use in simulations, facilitating practical design of modern quantum technology devices.

-Strained Si/\SiGe\ and Ge/\SiGe\ heterostructures are central to modern electronic and quantum devices, including high-mobility transistors, modulation-doped quantum wells, and electron and hole quantum dots.\cite{Schaffler1997,Paul2004,Yang2004,Zwanenburg2013,Vandersypen2017,Scappucci2021} In these platforms, valence- and conduction-band offsets enter directly as material parameters in continuum electrostatics workflows used to predict confinement potentials, tunnel barriers, and qubit performance.\cite{Yang2004,Andersen2009,Beaudoin2022} Reliable offsets across composition are therefore required to separate genuine device-physics from uncertainty in material inputs.
+Strained Si/\SiGe\ and Ge/\SiGe\ heterostructures are central to modern electronic and quantum devices, including high-mobility transistors, modulation-doped quantum wells, and electron and hole quantum dots.\cite{Schaffler1997,Paul2004,Yang2004,Zwanenburg2013,Vandersypen2017,Scappucci2021} Recent Si/\SiGe\ spin-qubit experiments have demonstrated high-fidelity two-qubit operation and multiqubit control,\cite{Noiri2022,Xue2022,Mills2022,Philips2022} while strained-Ge/\SiGe\ quantum wells provide a complementary hole-spin platform with strong spin-orbit coupling and no valley degeneracy, with experiments now scaling to ten- and eighteen-qubit germanium arrays.\cite{Scappucci2021,John2025,Dijkema2026} In these platforms, valence- and conduction-band offsets enter directly as material parameters in continuum electrostatics workflows used to predict confinement potentials, tunnel barriers, and qubit performance.\cite{Yang2004,Andersen2009,Beaudoin2022} Reliable offsets across composition are therefore required to separate genuine device-physics from uncertainty in material inputs.

 A first-principles description of band alignment decomposes the offset into (i) a bulk band-edge term, defined relative to a reference potential in each material, and (ii) an interface-lineup term, which captures charge rearrangement and the resulting interface dipole.\cite{VandeWalleMartin1987,Dandrea1992,VandeWalle1999,DiLiberto2021} Compared with Anderson's electron-affinity rule,\cite{Anderson1962} which aligns materials using vacuum-referenced electron affinities, this decomposition uses an explicit interface electrostatic lineup and avoids the ambiguities of vacuum-level alignment.\cite{VandeWalleMartin1987,DiLiberto2021} For isovalent Si/Ge-derived interfaces, prior first-principles analyses indicate that interface dipoles from interdiffusion or atom exchange across the interface are typically small, while strain-driven band-edge shifts and splittings remain central to quantitative offsets.\cite{VandeWalleMartin1987,Dandrea1992,VandeWalle1999} In strained SiGe systems, the lineup problem is coupled to strain-induced band-edge shifts and splittings,\cite{VandeWalle1999,RiegerVogl1993,Colombo1991} while random-alloy disorder introduces finite-size and configuration-sampling effects that must be quantified.